The Gratitude List Project

 The list will be a big factor in helping you.
 Negative and bitter feelings stem from not appreciating your life and all the things in it.
 That’s why keeping a list is so important.

-You can choose to write this list on a piece of paper, or you can store it electronically.
-It doesn’t matter how you store it, but you want it to be accessible.
+You can choose to write your gratitude list on a piece of paper, or you can capture your thoughts on an electronic device.
+It doesn’t matter how you store it, but you want your list to be accessible.

-Commit to reading it and update it regularly.
+Commit to reading your own gratitude list and update it regularly with new ideas.

 A – Apples – healthy snacks

 B – Brainpower – a decent recovery from a Traumatic Brain Injury (TBI)